Capitalism is an incredibly productive system for providing what people want and are prepared to pay for.

 But if that was all that was going on, we’d be talking about a few thousand.
 But with annual sales estimated at 80,000 per year and a national fleet estimated at 350,000, Britain is now The Mobility Scooter Capital of Europe.

 Some will say that this is a natural consequence of an ageing population.
 But is that really true?
-What’s going on here?
+What is really going on here?

 First, there are very few mobility scooters in France, Switzerland and Italy, countries with ageing populations comparable to the UK.
 This suggests a cultural explanation is at play.